logancyang/obsidian-copilot/README.md

 - "**Use Active Note as Context**" does not support super long notes yet since the OpenAI API has a limited context length (currently about 4K, 8K, or 32K tokens depending on the model you use).
 In the future I'm considering supporting very long notes / a folder of notes / the entire vault as context if there is enough demand.
 - You can set a very long context in the setting "**Conversation turns in context**" if needed.

+#### 📣 Again, please always be mindful of the API cost if you use GPT-4 with a long context!

 ## 🤔 FAQ (please read before submitting an issue)

 <details>